Table of Contents

 As we’ve been taught to do from the billions of dollars funneled into the sports drink market every year, most runners blame a lack of fluid or electrolyte intake for their untimely cramp.
 So, for their next marathon they work on drinking more often.

 Unfortunately, as many marathoners know, this rarely solves the problem.
-It seems know matter how often we drink or how precisely we try to optimize our electrolyte levels, the same darn calf cramp returns late in race.
+It seems no matter how often we drink or how precisely we try to optimize our electrolyte levels, the same darn calf cramp returns late in race.

 RELATED: How To Beat Runner’s Knee